crossplane/crossplane/docs/introduction/composition.md

   # resources.
   resources:
     # A CompositeMySQLInstance that uses this Composition will be composed of an
     # Azure ResourceGroup.
+Note that the 'name' is the name of this entry in the
+    # resources array - it does not affect the name of any ResourceGroup that is
+    # composed using this Composition.
+Specifying a name is optional but is
+    # *strongly* recommended.
+When all entries in the resources array are named
+    # entries may be added, deleted, and reordered as long as their names do not
+    # change.
+When entries are not named the length and order of the resources
+    # array should be treated as immutable.
+Either all or no entries must be
+    # named.
+  - name: resourcegroup
-The "base" for this ResourceGroup specifies the base
+    # The "base" for this ResourceGroup specifies the base
     # configuration that may be extended or mutated by the patches below.
-  - base:
+    base:
       apiVersion: azure.crossplane.io/v1alpha3
       kind: ResourceGroup
       spec: {}